Skip To Content

 Students meet with their advisors each semester to determine the courses for which they will register.
 Students are assigned an advisor upon entry to the MAAT Program.
 Students elect their program and track at the time of admission.

 Students in their first semester of the MAAT Program will be enrolled by their advisors.
 After the first semester, students meet with their advisors to discuss their upcoming classes and will enroll themselves in the courses and sections approved by their advisor.
 All course registration is completed online through the My Cedar Crest website.
+Students should be aware that for flexibility in course delivery, the on-campus program consists of face-to-face, hybrid, synchronous, and asynchronous online instruction.
+The low-residency program consists of hybrid, synchronous online and asynchronous online course work.
+Students in both tracks are taught by experienced art therapy professionals and are guided through the engagement of hands-on learning needed for the practice of art therapy.

 Course Sequencing for Traditional Students

 Students are expected to meet with and discuss their courses with their advisor prior to enrolling.
 It is strongly recommended that students follow the designated course sequences.
 In certain circumstances students may wish to take a course out of sequence.
 This can be done with the express approval of their advisor.
+Students may not elect to enroll in low-residency courses unless they are admitted as low-residency students or receive Program Director approval to do so.

 Course Sequencing for Full-Time Low-Residency Students